puppetlabs/puppet-specifications/tasks/README.md

 ## Task execution

+If the task has multiple executable files, the `implementations` field of the metadata is used to determine which executable is suitable for the target.
+Each implementation can specify `requirements`, which is an array of the required "features" to use that implementation.
+The available features are defined by the task runner.

+If the task has a single executable file and doesn't use the `implementations` field, that executable will be used on every target.

-The task file is copied to the target and then executed on the target by the task runner.
+The task executable is copied to the target and then executed on the target by the task runner.

 No arguments are passed to the task when it is executed.